 Following the construction of the scheme, we now subject it to empirical validation.
-The first step is a confirmation of the object, the second demonstrates its external validity, that is, its ability to explain aspects of social difference in Portugal.
-We start by building a model of the Portuguese social space, running an MCA resorting to data from the HFCS dataset (valid n = 3,106).
-This dataset includes data from individuals, their families and their parents, and indicators of economic and cultural capital that can be used as a proxy for trajectories.
-We included the following variables: gender; economic capital indicators (household income, savings, dividends, home value, inheritances, household assets, employment status, cultural capital proxies [respondent's, father's and mother's education]).
-In total, we used eleven active variables and 43 modalities (Tables 4 and 6).
+The first step is a confirmation of the object, the second demonstrates its external validity, ie. its ability to explain aspects of social difference in Portugal.
+We start by building a model of the Portuguese social space, running a Multiple Correspondence Analysis (MCA) resorting to data from the HFCS dataset (valid n=3106).
+This dataset includes data from individuals, their families and their parents, and indicators of economic and cultural capital which can be used as a proxy for trajectories.
+We included the following variables: gender; economic capital indicators (household income, savings; dividends; home value; inheritances; household assets, employment status; cultural capital proxies (respondent's, father's and mother's education).
+In total, we used 11 active variables and 43 modalities (Table 4 and Table 6).